The Pulse of K-Entertainment

 When does Apink release 15th Season?

 Apink releases the digital single 15th Season on April 19, 2026 at 6 p.m.
 KST.
 The group announced the date on April 16 KST as part of its 15th debut anniversary rollout.
-The song will be available through major online music platforms and is positioned as a key fan-facing moment in Apink’s 2026 anniversary cycle.
+The song will be available on major music platforms and is being framed by With US Entertainment as a fan-facing anniversary release rather than a standard comeback single.

-Which Apink members are part of 15th Season?
+Which Apink members are participating in 15th Season?

 Share This Article